 Early this spring we took on a HUGE DIY project.
 Perhaps our biggest ever actually with the highest stakes!
 Could you imagine trying a project and ruining the exterior of your home?
 Now that would be my worst nightmare.
 I love my home, so I can’t bear the thought of it being damaged in some way.
 That’s why I hate storms as much as I do because I just know there is a chance of it destroying my roof, which if you ask me, is an integral part of any property.
 It happened to my friend once.
 Their home was that damaged that they had to enlist the help of these littleton roofers in their area to repair it for them.
 But do you know the best thing about it?
 Their roof actually looks even better than it did before, so I guess you could call it a blessing in disguise.
 Maybe we should use them if it happens to us, but I really hope it doesn’t, especially as we’ve started to take on a huge home renovation project.

 We were on a mission to improve the curb appeal of our home, you can see the adorable front porch area I created here.
-The porch turned out so cute, but if we hadn’t painted the exterior of our home… it wouldn’t have been near as good!
+The porch turned out so cute, and I’m so glad that we went through with it in the end.
+I got the idea from my friend who had recently decided to renovate her own property, just because it needed freshening up.
+With the help of this mudjacking Denver company, the concrete flooring surrounding her porch has never looked better.
+It now looks more even, and she doesn’t have that impending dread of tripping over anymore, which is always a positive.
+I’m just glad that we had the best possible outcome for our porch, but if we hadn’t painted the exterior of our home… it wouldn’t have been near as good!
 If we hired someone to paint for us, it would’ve cost us thousands and thousands!
 If you want to save thousands like us- I’m going to show How to DIY paint the exterior of your home + save thousands like we did!

 This is what our home looked like before.
 Every stucco home in Phoenix is a shade of beige, not kidding.
 I was craving something lighter, brighter, and more like the interior of our home.